Inductive Reasoning Definition and Examples

 Inductive reasoning is an example of a soft skill.
 Unlike hard skills, which are specific to your job and generally involve acquired knowledge, soft skills relate to how you interact with people, social situations, and ideas.

-Both hard and soft skills are essential for success in the workplace, but soft skills are arguably harder to teach and to learn … which is why many employers place such a premium on hiring candidates who possess these skills and can demonstrate them during the interview process.
+Both types are essential for success in the workplace, but soft skills are arguably harder to teach and to learn.
+Because of that, many employers place a premium on hiring candidates who possess soft skills and can demonstrate them during the interview process.

 Employers value workers who can think logically as they solve problems and carry out tasks, and who can discern patterns and develop strategies, policies, or proposals based on those tendencies.
 These employees are practicing inductive reasoning.